nk3843/glora/README.md

 # GLORA: Global Events Analysis with LangChain
+GLORA is designed for researchers, analysts, and developers who need to extract insights from global event datasets using intuitive, conversational queries.

 GLORA is a powerful tool for analyzing and querying global events using natural language.
 It combines the capabilities of LangChain with vector embeddings to provide semantic search and conversational analysis of event data.